GoogleCloudPlatform/cloud-opensource-python/best_practices/README.rst

     To detect and prevent version incompatibilities between Google OSS Python packages, we provide a set of tooling to ensure we are compatible with ourselves.
-And the tooling can also run checks for any Google owned package that wants to know whether it is self-compatible or compatible with a list of other packages.
 Below lists our tooling:

 Dependency Compatibility Dashboard
 ----------------------------------